 - Landsat 4-5 MSS = Bands 2,4,1

-The LandsatLook “Thermal” image is a one-band gray scale .jpg image to display thermal properties of the scene.
+The LandsatLook Thermal image is a one-band gray scale .jpg image that displays thermal properties of a Landsat scene.
 Image brightness temperature values were calculated from the calibrated scaled digital number (DN) image data.
 An image specific 2 percent clip and a linear stretch to 1-255 were applied to the brightness temperature values.

 - Landsat 8 TIRS = Band 10